Chocolate Chip Oatmeal Cookies – A fun spin on classic oatmeal cookies made with chocolate chips and just a few other simple ingredients.

 Why are my oatmeal cookies hard?

 You probably baked them a bit too long.
 The key with cookies is that they continue to bake once they are pulled out of the oven so while you don’t want to pull them out as raw cookie dough, you do want to keep in mind that they will crisp up a little still.
+If you want a softer cookie, bake them for 10-12 minutes.

 Looking for other cookie recipes?
 Check these out!